ehwest/mdn_qms/source/qms/CM_Communication_Materials/CM_0003_Business_Associates_Agreement.md

 TRN-0002 Employee Security Practices
 DOC-0001 Medical Data Networks Design and Development Process

-If you understand the above documents, then please reply to support@t1pal.com and say "I have reviewed and understand Tidepool's Quality Management System.
+If you understand the above documents, then please reply to support@t1pal.com and say "I have reviewed and understand Medical Data Network's Quality Management System.
 I understand the importance of meeting customer as well as applicable regulatory requirements."

 If you do not understand anything about our QMS, please send email to support@t1pal.com with your question(s).
 Also feel free to escalate issues to Medical Data Networks Board of Directors or with the appropriate regulatory authority.